mosip/documentation/docs/android-registration-client.md

    * Create the operator’s user account in KeyCloak and set the password and assign the role as “Default”, “REGISTRATION_OFFICER”, “Registration Operator”, “REGISTRATION_SUPERVISOR”,

-   * Login into Admin Portal to perform the following to add the user:
+   * Login into Admin Portal to perform the following and add the user:

       * After login into Admin Portal, go to `User Zone Mapping` and add the zone for the user and activate the zone.